On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 In the future, other content types will be supported.

-When an app queries a design, it must specify a context.
+When an app queries a design, it must specify a target.
 This determines what part of the design to query.
-For the time being, the only supported context is the current page.
-In the future, other contexts will be supported.
+For the time being, the only supported target is the current page.
+In the future, other targets will be supported.

-Apps can register a callback for any combination of the supported content types and contexts:
+Apps can register a callback for any combination of the supported content types and targets:

 {